+- 16. The mobility component of Adult Disability Payment has two rates standard and enhanced.
 The weekly rates are updated annually in April.
+For more information on the rates, see the [PAYMENT OF ADULT DISABILITY PAYMENT CHAPTER]. - 17.
 Where an individual is entitled to payment of the mobility component for a period shorter than one week, payment is to be made at one-seventh of the relevant weekly rate, for each day of entitlement2.